 ADUs constructed with a portion of the homes, attached/detached TBD

-The existing horse barn on the property will be repurposed as a world – class, Olympic quality Pentathlon training facility.
-The modern Pentathlon competition is an Olympic event that comprises five different events
+Davis Fencing Academy will repurpose the existing horse barn on the property as a world-class, Olympic-quality Pentathlon training facility.
+The modern Pentathlon competition is an Olympic sport that comprises five different events

 Currently, training in Davis for these five events happens in at least two to three separate locations four to five times a week.
 The sports complex at Palomino Place would allow for training to happen in one place for all but the equestrian event.
 This would allow easier carpooling, increased likelihood of pentathletes (children and adults) riding their bikes to practice, decreased car trips, wear and tear on roads and greenhouse gas emissions

 Due to recent changes, USA Pentathlon Multisport is looking for a new training base.
 At present Davis Pentathlon trains out of Davis Fencing Academy, but has insufficient facilities for all disciplines on site which severely hampers training opportunities.
 USA Pentathlon Multisport (USAPM) has designated the proposed facility Official Training Center of USAPM with an eye towards locating the national program here.
-The USA Fencing Association President, a Northern California resident, is also looking at the Palomino Place facility as a potential base for the US Fencing Coaching College and National Team.
-The Pentathlon group has also been approached by both dance and cross – fit groups that would be interested in sharing the new facilities.
-Palomino Place offers the unique opportunity for Davis to create a multi – sport complex anchored by a modern pentathlon and pool area that provides the facilities necessary to support Davis residents’ active lifestyle.
+The former USA Fencing Association President, a Northern California resident, is also looking at the Palomino Place facility as a potential base for the US Fencing Coaches Academy and National Team.
+The Pentathlon group has also been approached by both dance and cross fit-type groups that would be interested in sharing the new facilities.
+Palomino Place offers the unique opportunity for Davis to create a multi – sport complex anchored by modern pentathlon that provides the facilities necessary to support Davis residents’ active lifestyle.